dblock/code.dblock.org/_posts/2011/2011-09-07-implementing-my-first-jenkins-plugin-ansicolor.markdown

 }
 {% endhighlight %}

 Pretty simple, right?
-Well, it only works if we want to remove stuff or add text and doesn’t work for HTML.
+Well, it only works if we want to remove stuff or add text and doesn't work for HTML.
 Console output gets HTML-encoded as it passed through subsequent filtering, so inserting HTML, such as color, will end up encoded too.
 Sad face.

 #### Console Notes

 Jenkins has another extension point, [BuildWrapper](https://www.jenkins.io/doc/developer/extensions#Extensionpoints-hudson.tasks.BuildWrapper).
 It will add an option to every build project to enable the decoration of the build logger to which we can attach a [ConsoleAnnotationDescriptor](https://www.jenkins.io/doc/developer/extensions#Extensionpoints-hudson.console.ConsoleAnnotationDescriptor).
 All this is rather convoluted, but constructed with good intentions of being able to stream data.
 As a recent Rubyist I raised all of my eyebrows time-and-again – I forgot how much people love factories in Java.
 Anyway, that lets you insert _ConsoleNote_ elements before and after a line of log output.
 The note is HTML.
 But ANSI characters can be anywhere in the string, so how is this helpful?

-Let's use the extra brain cells that didn’t die while sorting out wrappers, factories, decorators and annotators.
+Let's use the extra brain cells that didn't die while sorting out wrappers, factories, decorators and annotators.
 Given a string, such as `Hello ]32mCruel Java World`, how do we make it display `"Hello <span style="color: green">Cruel Java World</span>` given that we can only prepend and append text?
 Like this.

 {% highlight html %}
 Hello <span style="color: green">Cruel Java World</span>
 <span style="display: none">Hello ]32mCruel Java World</span>
 {% endhighlight %}

-I know, it’s a total hack, but it works and nobody will complain.
+I know, it's a total hack, but it works and nobody will complain.

 {% highlight java %}
 String colorizedData = colorize(this.data);